jamg44/astro-node-express/README.md

 # Astro Node Express Example

-This repo shows an example of how to integrate Astro with an existing Express application.
+This repo shows an example of how to integrate Astro with an existing Express website.

+**This will help you when you have an existing Express Website and whant to migrate it to Astro.
+Astro does not need Express**.

 Reference: https://docs.astro.build/en/guides/integrations-guide/node/